Frequently Asked Questions

 How far in advance should I schedule?

-We want your pet and family's experience to be as stress-free as possible.
-Contacting us a minimum of 24-48 hours in advance is recommended.
-We understand that pets can take a turn for the worse overnight or in a short period of time.
-Dr. McClellan will do the best she can to accommodate same-day requests, but often she is committed for several days or even up to a week in advance.
+Services are available 7 days a week by appointment only.
+We want your family's experience to be as stress-free as possible.
+We recommend contacting us a minim of 24-48 hours in advance to secure an appointment time.
+We understand that circumstances can change quickly.
+Dr. Rebecca makes every effort to accommodate short-notice requests, but same-day appointments are limited.
 Planning ahead can avoid unnecessary discomfort for your pet and worry for you.